Living-with-machines/machines-interactive/README.md

 ---------------

 _Prerequisites:_ Note that for this option, you need to have Python 3.7 or above installed, you must have made the correct settings to run `python3` using the `python` command in the PATH (otherwise, you could just switch `python` for `python3` above).
 If you need installation instructions for how to install and setup Python 3 this way, Lisa Tagliaferri’s instructions are recommended, whether you work on [macOS](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-macos), [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-20-04-server) or [Windows 10](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-windows-10).

+_Windows users:_ Another helpful resource that might help with adding `python` to the PATH on a Windows machine is [“How to add Python to Windows PATH”](https://datatofish.com/add-python-to-windows-path/).

 ### 1. Run the build command: